manniL/advent-of-code/README.md

-# Advent of Code 2017
+# Advent of Code 2018

-Here I'll publish my solutions for the [Advent of Code 2017](http://adventofcode.com/2017/) tasks.
+Here I'll publish my solutions for the [Advent of Code 2018](http://adventofcode.com/2018/) tasks.

-I use(d) Node.js and functional programming paradigms to solve those!
+I use(d) Node.js, Ramda and functional programming paradigms to solve those!